 Teegarden-Centennial Covered Bridge

-Teegarden-Centennial Covered Bridge is a historic 66-foot Multiple Kingpost truss bridge built in 1876 to commemorate America's centennial.
-Located near Salem at its original site, it is listed on the National Register of Historic Places.
+The Teegarden-Centennial Covered Bridge near Salem, Ohio was built in 1876 to commemorate America's centennial.
+This 66-foot Multiple Kingpost truss bridge spans the Middle Fork of Little Beaver Creek and is listed on the National Register of Historic Places.

 About Teegarden-Centennial Covered Bridge